-The this model sounds good for all types of music.
-It stays in tune very well and has great intonation right out of the box (for the most part).
-Telecasters are known for a kind of twang-y sound and you can easily hear that on the Vibe.
+This model sounds good for all types of music.
+It stays in tune very well and has excellent intonation right out of the box (for the most part).
+Telecasters are known for a kind of twangy sound, and you can easily hear that on the Vibe.

 The tuners are the vintage style with a split shaft.
-The 3 saddle bridge is also vintage-style Tele with /brass barrel saddles.
+The three saddle bridge is also vintage-style Tele with /brass barrel saddles.

-The workmanship on the Classic Vibe is excellent.
-There are no sharp frets and it has a beautifully done maple neck.
+The quality of the Classic Vibe is excellent.
+There are no sharp frets, and it has a beautifully done maple neck.
 The finish is also really well done.

 Things to look out for with this guitar

-If you are buying this as a gift for a beginner or for a teen who really wants to learn, they will not be disappointed.
-Yes, it is maybe a little pricey for a beginner guitar, but honestly the Classic Vibe will have a great resale value if your child or teen decides not stick with learning, so the risk is minimal.
-If you get your child a high quality guitar in the beginning it will make learning to play that much easier.
-Your kids will know that you trust them with a moderately expensive guitar and they will take learning seriously and feel pride in having a really nice instrument.
-I can’t really say enough about how good this model is.
+If you are buying this as a gift for a beginner or for a teen who wants to learn, they will not be disappointed.
+Yes, it is maybe a little pricey for a beginner guitar, but honestly, the Classic Vibe will have great resale value if your child or teen decides not to stick with learning, so the risk is minimal.
+If you get your child a high-quality guitar, in the beginning, it will make learning to play that much easier.
+Your kids will know that you trust them with a moderately expensive guitar and they will take learning seriously and feel pride in having a beautiful instrument.
+I can’t say enough about how good this model is.

 Read More: Should you buy your child a used guitar